hyperledger/indy-hipe/text/XXX-rich-schema-encoding-objects/README.md

 }
 ```

-#### GET_CONTEXT
+#### GET_ENCODING

-Gets a context from the ledger.
+Gets an encoding object from the ledger.

 - `dest` (base58-encoded string):

-    Context DID as base58-encoded string for 16 or 32 byte DID value.
-It
+    Encoding object DID as base58-encoded string for the 32 byte DID
-    differs from `identifier` metadata field, where `identifier` is the DID
+    value.
+It differs from `identifier` metadata field, where `identifier`
-    of the submitter.
+    is the DID of the submitter.

     *Example*: `identifier` is a DID of the read request sender, and `dest`
-    is the DID of the Context.
+    is the DID of the encoding object.

 *Request Example*:
 ```
 {
     "operation": {
-        "type": "300"
+        "type": "304"
         "dest": "BmfFKwjEEA9W5xmSqwToBkrpYa3rGowtg5C54hepEVdA",
     },